docarray/docarray/docs/user_guide/sending/serialization.md

 ```

 !!! note
-    Serialization to protobuf formats is not supported for union type hints.
-Please consider using JSON serialization as an alternative.
+    Serialization to protobuf formats is not supported for union type hints (unless your union type consists solely of basic types).
+Please use JSON serialization as an alternative for these cases.